WEEE-Open/peracotta/README.md

 This will allow you to run tests: `pytest -vv tests`

+Some markers are also available, e.g. you can run `pytest -m gui` to just test the gui, or `pytest -m 'not gui'` to test everything else.
+See `pytest.ini` for a list of markers.

 If requirements change:
 - install the correct version of the requirements (e.g. a new library or a new version of an already installed library)
 - with the virtual environment activated, run `pip freeze > requirements-dev.txt` and *manually* edit the file (add the `-r requirements.txt` line and remove non-dev requirements)